 There are many types and variations of Camellia sinensis teas.
 Try the 4 major types first and then branch out and explore their variants.
 This will help you figure out which type of flavor is right for you.
-For example, Assam and Darjeeling teas are both Black teas but you may prefer the flavor of Assam tea’s darker full body taste over Darjeeling tea’s lighter yet flowery taste.
+For example, Assam and Darjeeling teas are both Black teas but you may prefer the flavor of the Assam tea’s darker and full body taste over Darjeeling tea’s lighter yet flowery taste.
 Likewise, Oolong teas from different regions of the world can have a wide range of flavor.
-Even teas from the same region can vary substantially because of soil conditions, weather conditions, whether pesticides were used, the timing of the harvest, and the individual who prepared the leaves once they were harvested.
+Even teas from the same region can vary substantially because of soil conditions, weather conditions, pesticide use, the timing of the harvest, and the individual who prepared the leaves.

-The health benefits and tastes of teas can be enhanced when you add spices or herbs to them.
-There are all kinds of combinations that result in a wide range of tastes as well as health benefits.
-Some spices include: Cinnamon, Cloves, Cardamom, Turmeric, Ginger, Mints and Cumin to name a few.
+The health benefits and tastes of teas can be enhanced when certain spices or herbs are added to them.
+There are a wide variety of combinations that result in a wide range of tastes and health benefits.
+Some beneficial spices include: Cinnamon, Cloves, Cardamom, Turmeric, Ginger, Mints and Cumin to name a few.

 A good example of a mixed tea is Chai tea (Masala Chai), which is a mix of Assam tea leaves and Indian herbs and spices.
-There is no one way to make Chai tea since everyone has their own unique blend of spices and herbs that they use so there is a wide variety of Chai teas out there.
+There is no one way to make Chai tea since everyone has their own unique blend of spices and herbs that one can use.
 Another example of a mixed tea is Earl Grey tea, which is a mix of Black tea leaves and bergamot orange oil.

 Here are more ancient combinations of spices for teas and their health benefits from the Dr. Oz Show: